jboss-developer/jboss-jdg-quickstarts/memcached-endpoint/README.md

 Build and Run the Quickstart
 -------------------------

 _NOTE: The following build command assumes you have configured your Maven user settings.
 If you have not, you must include Maven setting arguments on the command line.
-See [Build and Deploy the Quickstarts](../../README.md#build-and-deploy-the-quickstarts) for complete instructions and additional options._
+See [the main README](../../README.md) for more information._

 1. Make sure you have started the JDG as described above.
 2. Open a command line and navigate to the root directory of this quickstart.
 3. Type this command to build and deploy the archive:

         mvn clean package

 4. This will create a file at `target/memcached-endpoint-quickstart.jar`

 5. Run the example application in its directory:

         mvn exec:java

 Using the application
 ---------------------